Alfonse Chiu is a writer, curator, and designer based between Taipei, Singapore, and Shanghai.

 Working across contemporary art, architecture, performance, and cinema, Chiu's research-based practice seeks to excavate the subterranean processes and infrastructures underpinning capital and ideological flows within the post-colonial tropical belt, with a focus on South/East Asia and the Pacific Rim.
 Through exhibitions, publications, and performances, Chiu identifies how regimes of power and knowledge manifest through the production and circulation of visual, material, and spatial cultures to structure social definitions of value, property, and desire.

-They are presently working on two manuscript projects based on their graduate thesis at the Yale School of Architecture: the first examines how extractive industries and corporate finance co-constituted each other in and across British Malaya between the 19th and 20th century through the social and environmental histories of Pulau Carey, a centuries-old plantation island in western Malaysia that is also the site of an ongoing billion-dollar megaport project; the second identifies a collective spatial history of property, desire, and accumulation across the Anglo-Tropics, centred in colonial Southeast Asia, that traces land reform, racial identification, and corporate conglomeration as politico-economic technologies of alienation and appropriation.
+They are currently working on two manuscript projects based on their graduate thesis at the Yale School of Architecture: the first examines how extractive industries and corporate finance co-constituted each other in and across British Malaya between the 19th and 20th century through the social and environmental histories of Pulau Carey, a centuries-old plantation island in western Malaysia that is also the site of an ongoing billion-dollar megaport project; the second identifies a collective spatial history of property, desire, and accumulation across the Anglo-Tropics, centred in colonial Southeast Asia, that traces land reform, racial identification, and corporate conglomeration as politico-economic technologies of alienation and appropriation.

 They are the convener of the Tropical Studies Working Group, located at and supported by the Yale Whitney Humanities Center; they previously served as the Albert Sack Graduate Curatorial Intern of American Decorative Arts at the Yale University Art Gallery where they assisted on curatorial research and archive management at the Sack Family Archive of the Leslie P. and George H. Hume American Furniture Study Center.